k3po/k3po/specification/k3po.control/SPEC.md

 - version - the version of the protocol.
 Currently the only supported version is 2.0.
 - content-length - the length of the message body.
 This header is optional, should be present only when message body is not empty.
 - origin - the root folder for the scripts to be executed.
 This header is optional
-- name - the name of the scripts to be executed.
+- name - the name of the script to be executed.
 It is a relative path to the origin.
 Can appear more than once (several scripts to be executed).

 ###### Message body
 The message body for prepare command is a set of properties with format